MIPPL/nephele-org-website/public/content/developers/docs/scaling/index.md

 ### Sidechains {#sidechains}

 A sidechain is an independent EVM-compatible blockchain which runs in parallel to Mainnet.
-These are compatible with Ethereum via two-way bridges, and run under their own chosen rules of consensus, and block parameters.
+These are compatible with Nephele via two-way bridges, and run under their own chosen rules of consensus, and block parameters.

 Learn more about [Sidechains](/developers/docs/scaling/sidechains/).

 ### Plasma {#plasma}

-A plasma chain is a separate blockchain that is anchored to the main Ethereum chain, and uses fraud proofs (like [optimistic rollups](/developers/docs/scaling/optimistic-rollups/)) to arbitrate disputes.
+A plasma chain is a separate blockchain that is anchored to the main Nephele chain, and uses fraud proofs (like [optimistic rollups](/developers/docs/scaling/optimistic-rollups/)) to arbitrate disputes.

 Learn more about [Plasma](/developers/docs/scaling/plasma/).

 ### Validium {#validium}

-A Validium chain uses validity proofs like zero-knowledge rollups but data is not stored on the main layer 1 Ethereum chain.
+A Validium chain uses validity proofs like zero-knowledge rollups but data is not stored on the main layer 1 Nephele chain.
 This can lead to 10k transactions per second per Validium chain and multiple chains can be run in parallel.

 Learn more about [Validium](/developers/docs/scaling/validium/).